 How companies can help

-Monetary benefits like salary, bonuses and paid leave are always the first priority when evaluating a new job, or negotiating for a higher salary, but challenging situations help bring to light the importance of other non-monetary benefits.
+Monetary benefits like salary, bonuses and paid leave are always the priority when evaluating a new job, or negotiating for a higher salary.
+Still, challenging situations help bring to light the importance of other non-monetary benefits.
 One very overlooked benefit is the Employee Assistance Program (EAP) offered by companies.

 Happy work, happy life